 LNZ > FRA > HAM.
 At 10:00 AM, I arrive at the venue in Hamburg and start conversations with customers and prospects about what‘s new and to come in Dynatrace.
 After the lunch break, I give my presentation to about 100 people.
 The recording and the slides of the talk are already online.

-Afterwards, I continue conversations and in the evening head for the networking event to meet even more interesting people and extend my professional network.
-I’m looking for individuals and companies that are at the bleeding edge of technology and cultural change and on the one hand try to learn about their pain points and educate them on Dynatrace.
+Afterward, I continue conversations and in the evening head for the networking event to meet even more interesting people and extend my professional network.
+I’m looking for individuals and companies that are at the bleeding edge of technology and cultural change and on the one hand, try to learn about their pain points and educate them on Dynatrace.

 After a short night of sleep and an extensive hotel breakfast, I head back to the event to continue to spread the Dynatrace love.
 After lunch, I head for the airport and catch up with my emails in the airport lounge.

 Our strategic alliance colleagues sent a meeting request to discuss new DevOps use cases with product managers and solution architects from Amazon.
 The alliance team is in the same business unit as I am, so I can ask for more details during the stand-up tomorrow.
 Amazon is one of the larger strategic partners that our business unit oversees besides Red Hat, Microsoft, Google, and others.

 En route, I sketch out how I could transform the infrastructure-as-code blog post into a workshop that I could deliver to customers and prospects; taking evangelism for new DevOps approaches to the next level and share what I’ve learned with others.